cosmobobak/cbnf/README.md

 ## Existing Implementations

 ### cbnf-rs
-This repository contains a Rust implementation of CBNF, as a crate that provides rudimentary convenience methods, such as header parsing and utf-8 name validation.
+This repository contains a Rust implementation of CBNF as a crate that provides rudimentary convenience methods, such as header parsing and utf-8 name validation.